-That said, you may come across all sorts of different problems and hurdles when obtaining a mortgage.
-Whether your application is stuck in the pipeline or there’s something to do with your offer not being accepted, there’s always something that comes up when you are in the process of moving home in Leeds.
+Having said that, you may encounter a range of problems and hurdles when obtaining a mortgage.
+It could be that your application is stuck in the pipeline or there might be an issue with your offer not being accepted, it’s possible that you can encounter issues when going through the journey of Moving Home in Leeds.

-A property chain is a link of house purchases that rely on each other for each purchase to go through.
-If you are a first time buyer in Leeds, you will always be at the start of the chain.
-Whereas, if you are selling a property, you will be placed at the end.
+A property chain involves a group of sellers that are connected so will be relying on each other for each purchase to go through.
+In the case where you are a First Time Buyer in Leeds, you will always be at the beginning of the chain, unlike a seller who would be placed at the end.

-Imagine someone that is ready to move into the property they’re buying.
-The buyer needs to wait for the seller to move out first.
-That said, if the seller is in the same situation, they too, are waiting for their seller to move out to move in.
+For example, a person is ready to move into a property they’re buying.
+From this, the buyer needs to wait for the seller to move out first.
+Then if that seller is in the same situation, they will also be waiting for them to move out to move in.

-You may not even know that you are in a property chain, the whole process could run smoothly.
-Everyone hopes for this situation; who doesn’t want a quick and straightforward moving home process?
+Sometimes, you may not even know that you are in a property chain, and the full process could run smoothly.
+This is the ideal situation for everyone because it makes the moving home process go smoothly and straightforward.

-Unfortunately, if you are linked with a property chain and one purchase does not go through, the whole chain behind it could suffer.
-When a property chain breaks, you will have to wait or look for another property.
+The full chain could suffer if you are linked with a property chain and one purchase does not go through.
+Therefore, if this chain breaks, you will either have to wait or look for another property.

-If the property chain breaks at your purchase, you may be able to stop it from damaging the entire chain if you act quickly.
+In the case where the property chain breaks at your purchase, there can be a way to stop it from damaging the overall chain if you act fast.

-If you’re selling, you could contact the people planning to buy your property by speaking to your estate agent; this way, you can inform them of the situation sooner rather than later.
+An option for sellers could be to contact the people planning to buy your property by speaking to your estate agent.
+By doing this, you can inform them of the situation sooner rather than later.

-For example, you could buy a property that isn’t in a chain or a small chain, sell your property, rent temporarily, buy a new-build property, etc.
+You could buy a property that isn’t in a chain or a small chain, sell your property, rent temporarily, buy a new-build property etc.

-A property chain can break for many different reasons.
-It could happen at your’s, your seller’s or even your buyer’s level:
+There could be a number of reasons why a property chain can break.
+This could happen at your’s, your seller’s or even your buyer’s level:

-These are just a few examples, and there are many more reasons.
-The length of the property chain that you are in will depend on how drastically these situations impact your ability to move home.
+Above is just a small number of examples, there are many more reasons.
+As mentioned, the length of the property chain you are in will depend on how these situations impact your ability to move home.

-It can be challenging to avoid a property chain, especially if you’re buying at a busy time of year or when the market is hot.
+Avoiding a property chain can be difficult, especially if you are buying at a busy time of year or when the market is hot.

-Moreover, you could research and talk to your estate agent to know your position during the application stage.
-Arranging your finances as early in the process as possible would be wise.
-The more that you are prepared for things that could go wrong, the better.
+Furthermore, you could research and speak to your estate agent to get an idea of your position in the midst of the application stage.
+It is best that you organise your finances as early in the process as possible.
+Being prepared for things that could go wrong, the better.

-If you avoid a property chain (also known as ‘chain-free), you should be able to continue straight through the moving home process.
-This assumes that you provide evidence that you can afford a mortgage and deposit the property.
+In the case where you avoid a property chain (also known as ‘chain-free), the moving process will more likely be straightforward.
+This is obviously factoring in that you provide evidence that you can afford a mortgage and deposit the property.